ConduitIO/conduit-connector-file/README.md

 # Conduit Connector File

+The File plugin is one of [Conduit](https://github.com/ConduitIO/conduit) builtin plugins.
+It provides both source and destination File connectors, allowing for a file to be either a source, or a destination in a Conduit pipeline.

 <!-- readmegen:description -->
 ## How it works

 The Source connector listens for changes appended to the source file and sends records with the changes.
 The Destination connector receives records and writes them to a file.

 ### Source

 The Source connector only cares to have a valid path, even if the file doesn't exist, it will still run and wait until a file with the configured name is there, then it will start listening to changes and sending records.

 ### Destination

 The Destination connector will create the file if it doesn't exist, and records with changes will be appended to the destination file when received.<!-- /readmegen:description -->